pulumi/pulumi-hugo/themes/default/content/blog/generative-ai-apps-devops-talks-pulumi-user-group/index.md

 ## What is LangChain used for?

-LangChain is an open-source Python framework that enables developers to build powerful generative AI powered applications, leveraging AI models like OpenAI’s GPT, Google’s BERT, and Meta’s LLaMA.
-Used to create retrieval augmented chatbots or other quality enhanced personal assistants (using ChatGPT), generate question-answering (GQA), summarization, understand code, interact with APIs, data cleansing, and more.
+LangChain is an open-source Python framework designed to empower developers to construct robust generative AI applications.
+It facilitates the integration of advanced AI models such as OpenAI’s GPT, Google’s BERT, and Meta’s LLaMA.
+This versatile tool finds application in developing retrieval-augmented chatbots and other personalized assistants, utilizing technologies like ChatGPT.
+Furthermore, it enables tasks such as question-answering (GQA), summarization, code comprehension, API interactions, data cleansing, and much more.

 ## Why is LangChain becoming popular?